 Another great option (that also has an app, but it is so much better on a large computer screen) is The Photographer’s Ephemeris (TPE).
 I wrote about using TPE here on DPS and they have a Web App available for those who don’t use phones and their apps.

-The US Navy has a simple site that allows you to print out a year’s worth of times for any location on the planet.
+that allows you to print out a year’s worth of times for any location on the planet.

 Don’t have an Internet connection while you travel?
 Newspapers still print the information for the moon and sun phases (as well as setting and rising times).

 Everyone loves a good app, and there are three that I keep loaded on my phone for photography purposes.
 All of these apps will show you the angle of the moon at any time, its phase, and some even help you calculate the best time to photograph the moon.

 Catching the Full Moon